LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

   tests
   uncrustify.cfg

-The names of the subdirectories are descriptive of their contents.
+The names of the subdirectories should make their contents clear.

-The 'docs' directory contains documentation for the component in subdirectories, such as 'doxygen' and 'sphinx' which are required.
-Each component uses doxygen to build source code documentation and sphinx to build user documentation.
-Other documentation directories can be added as needed; e.g., 'dot' for det-generated figures, 'design' for design documents, etc.
+The 'docs' directory contains documentation in subdirectories for each type of documentation.
+The directories 'doxygen' and 'sphinx' are required.
+Each Axom component uses doxygen for source code documentation and sphinx for user documentation.
+Other documentation directories can be used as needed.
+For example, *sidre* also contains documentation diretories: 'dot' for dot-generated figures, and 'design' for design documents.

 The 'src' directory contains all header and source files for the component.
-The main files (typically C++) can be organized into subdirectories in whatever manner makes sense.
-As is common practice in C++ libraries, we keep C++ header and source files in the same directories.
-For example, in sidre, these files are in a subdirectory called 'core'.
+The main files (which are typically C++) can be organized in subdirectories withing the 'src' directory in whatever manner makes sense.
+For example, in *sidre*, these files are in a subdirectory called 'core'.
+As is common practice for C++ libraries, we keep C++ header and source files in the same directories.

-However, **all interface files for other languages must be in a subdirectory called 'interface'**.
-For example, sidre has generated files for C, Fortran, python, etc. in that directory.
+**All interface files for other languages must be in a subdirectory called 'interface'**.
+To make it easy for applications written in C and Fortran, for example, to use Axom directly in their native languages, Axom components provide APIs in these languages.
+For information about how we typically generate these APIs, see :ref:`shroudfiles-label`.

 Each component must have a 'tests' directory that contains a comprehensive set of unit tests.
+See :ref:`testing` for information about writing tests and inserting them into our testing framework.

 The 'examples' directory contains simple code examples illustrating component usage.
 A directory of examples is optional, but recommended